Harvard Medical School: African Americans

 In 1850, three black men, Martin Delany, Daniel Laing Jr., and Isaac H. Snowden, were admitted to the school but were later expelled under pressure from faculty and other students.

+HMS began formally accepting black students after the Civil War.
+One of the first black graduates was Edwin C. J. T. Howard, who went on to cofound Frederick Douglass Memorial Hospital and Training School.
+In 1893, Lewis Hayden, a former escaped slave, established a scholarship for black students.
+In 1919, the first Rosenwald Fund scholarship was awarded to the established Antiguan doctor William Samuel Quinland to study at HMS, who then offered him a professorship; he declined.

 In 1968, in response to a petition signed by hundreds of medical students, the faculty established a commission on relations with the black community in Boston; at the time less than one percent of Harvard medical students were black.
 By 1973, the number of black students admitted had tripled, and by the next year, it had quadrupled.
 In 2011, HMS appointed its first African American full professor of medicine, Valerie E. Stone.
 That year they also appointed their first African-American professor of radiology, Stone's former classmate Tina Young Poussaint.

 In 2019, LaShyra Nolen was the first black woman to be elected class president of Harvard Medical School.

 Medical education

 This 1910 photo shows abnormal specimens in the collection of the Warren Anatomical Museum at HMS (named for its founder John Collins Warren, first Dean of HMS).